 - Paperback ISBN:

-Alessandro Bucciol is Associate Professor of Econometrics at the University of Verona (Italy).
-He received a MSc in Statistical and Economic Sciences and a PhD in Economics at the University of Padua, and spent research periods at MIT and the University of Amsterdam.
-His research interests span across household finance, economic policy analysis, behavioural economics, and in general applied micro-econometrics.
-He published articles on these topics in the Review of Economics and Statistics, the Journal of the European Economic Association, the Review of Finance and other international journals.
+Alessandro Bucciol is an Associate Professor of Econometrics at the University of Verona (Italy).
+He received an MSc in Statistical and Economic Sciences and a PhD in Economics at the University of Padua, and spent research periods at MIT and the University of Amsterdam.
+His research interests span across household finance, economic policy analysis, behavioral economics, and in general applied microeconometrics.
+He published articles on these topics in the Review of Economics and Statistics, the Journal of the European Economic Association, the Review of Finance, and other international journals.

 Econometrics, University of Verona, Italy

-Natalia Montinari is Assistant Professor of Economics at the University of Bologna.
-She received a MSc in Economics at the University of Bologna, and a PhD in Economics at the University of Padua, and spent research periods at the Max Planck Institute of Economics and Lund Universit.
-Her research interests span across the design of incentives in organizations in presence of reciprocal workers, the development of other regarding preferences, affirmative action policies, and in general experimental and behavioural economics.
-She published articles on these topics in Journal of Economic Behavior and Organization, Experimental Economics, the Journal of Experimental Psychology and other international journals.
+Natalia Montinari is an Assistant Professor of Economics at the University of Bologna.
+She received an MSc in Economics at the University of Bologna, and a PhD in Economics at the University of Padua, and spent research periods at the Max Planck Institute of Economics and Lund University.
+Her research interests span across the design of incentives in organizations in the presence of reciprocal workers, the development of other regarding preferences, affirmative action policies, and in general experimental and behavioral economics.
+She published articles on these topics in Journal of Economic Behavior and Organization, Experimental Economics, the Journal of Experimental Psychology, and other international journals.